boof/vagrant.sh/README.md

 - **wordpress**

-  This module sets up WordPress.
+  This module sets up (deploys to in /vagrant/wordpress if no wp-config.php can be found) WordPress.

 - **ruby**

   This module provides helper for installing rubies provided by Ubuntu.

         set-ruby [version]

+  Note: *For MRI versions below 1.9 the ruby1.8 packages will be installed.
+Right now this is 1.8.7.
+For MRIs after 1.9 the package installed is 1.9.1 which maps to Ruby 1.9.3*

 - **ruby-essential**